 - is unable to manage its financial responsibilities including subsidies and care recipient’s fees and payments

 - makes a change which may affect the rights of aged care recipients

-- entering into a sub-contract arrangement for delivery of clinical care
+- entering into a subcontract arrangement with a third party for delivery of clinical care

-- use of a management company to manage the day-to-day operations of the organisation
+- use of a management company to manage the day-to-day responsibilities of the organisation

 These are examples only and approved providers should consider each situation individually.

-This form can also be used to notify changes to authorised contact details of the approved provider.
+This form can also be used to notify changes to authorised contact details.
 Keeping the details of your authorised contact person up to date will ensure that important notifications are received by the appropriate individual.

 Notifying of a subcontracting arrangement in response to COVID-19